Our guide to the best time to visit Amsterdam, including travel and packing tips for all seasons.

 Keep an eye out for Museum Night and the several Film Festivals around town: Amsterdam has a busy cultural agenda that truly comes to life this time of the year.

-Best time to go to Amsterdam for budget travellers: winter
+Best time to travel to Amsterdam for budget travellers: winter

 The cheapest time to go to Amsterdam is the winter: at this time of the year the days are short, grey and often wet and this puts off many visitors, therefore reducing the cost of accommodation and flights.